TV Edwards can provide you with expert advice on the Licensing Objectives

 - Requirements for an accompanying adult in some circumstances

-At TV Edwards, we have many years’ experience of drafting successful applications for Premises Licences.
-After outlining your plans to us, we will be able to advise you on the sort of conditions the police and local authority will be looking for in the circumstances of your case.
+At TV Edwards, we have many years’ experience of successfully obtaining new licences or varying existing ones.
+After outlining your plans to us, we will be able to advise you on the sort of conditions the police and local authority will be looking for in the circumstances of your particular case.

 Generally, premises licence holders prefer to operate as flexibly as they can and do not want to be tied down by excessive and sometimes costly conditions.
 At the same time, applicants need local authorities to take their applications seriously and be persuaded that the operation has been properly risk assessed in order that the licensing objectives will be promoted.
 Often this comes down to a balancing act between the conflicting wishes of the applicant and the local authority or police.
 We at TV Edwards can help steer the application through the process in the way that suits you best.
 We are skilled negotiators and can help you get the licence you want so that you can operate in the way you want to.

 - Restaurant Hackney Wick – New Premises Licence